 I just saw this week’s E4 episode of Lost.
-Jack and Kate brought Michael back to the hatch after finding him staggering through the jungle.
+Jack (Matthew Fox) and Kate (Evangeline Lilly) brought Michael (Harold Perrineau) back to the hatch after finding him staggering through the jungle.
 I thought this was going to be a slightly slow episode, but the formula they seem to be on, of one poor episode and one great one, suggested this might be hot.
 Last week’s, see, was… not so good.

 It concerned the old couple; Rose and Whatshisname.
 It was a very nice tale of love, and the effort one puts forth in the hopes of not losing said love (I know, I’m such a sweet-talker), but it was all very reminiscent of when Emmerdale has an oldies’ storyline.
 It’s that kind of thing where they try to come up with something good for those characters – and that segment of the audience – but the stench of obligation emanates like a week-old fish.